credes/first-time-offender/privacy-policy-en.md

 Place of processing: USA – [Privacy Policy](http://www.google.com/intl/en/policies/privacy/) – [Opt
 Out](http://tools.google.com/dlpage/gaoptout?hl=en)

-### Backup saving and management

-These services allow the Owner to save and manage backups of this Application on external servers managed by the service provider itself.
-The backups may include the source code and content as well as the data that the User provides to this Application.

-#### Backup on Dropbox (Dropbox, Inc.)

-Dropbox is a service to save and manage backups provided by Dropbox Inc.

-Personal Data collected: Various types of Data as specified in the privacy policy of the service.

-Place of processing: USA – [Privacy Policy](https://www.dropbox.com/privacy#privacy)

-#### Backup on Google Drive (Google)

-Google Drive is a service to save and manage backups provided by Google Inc.

-Personal Data collected: Various types of Data as specified in the privacy policy of the service.

-Place of processing: USA – [Privacy Policy](https://support.google.com/drive/answer/2450387?hl=en)

-### Commercial affiliation

-These services allow this Application to display advertisements for third party products or services.
-Ads can be displayed either as advertising links or as banners using various kinds of graphics.

-Clicks on the icon or banner posted on the Application are tracked by the third-party services listed below, and are shared with this Application.

-For details of which data are collected, please refer to the privacy policy of each service.

-#### ClickBank (Click Sales Inc.)

-ClickBank is a banner commercial affiliation service provided by Click Sales Inc.

-Personal Data collected: Cookie and Usage data.

-Place of processing: USA – [Privacy Policy](https://accounts.clickbank.com/privacy.html)

 ### Contacting the User

 #### Mailing List or Newsletter (This Application)